ytsaurus/ytsaurus/yt/ytlib/query_client/NOTES.md

   * Run AST structure consistency checks from time to time. :)
   * Get rid of memory pool, leave GC root.
   * Introduce kinds to ast nodes.
-  * Cache expression type in expr nodes.
+  * Cache expression type and name in expr nodes; display them in graphviz;
+  * Cache inferred key columns and schemas in operator nodes; display them in graphviz.

         //
         // 1) Traverse operator tree and split "heavy" nodes